The main effects of price level changes on financial statements are discussed in this article.

 Effect on Profit and Loss Account

-Effect Upon the Balance Sheet
+Effect on Balance Sheet

-The Liability Side of the Balance Sheet
+Liability Side of the Balance Sheet